Iconic for decades, time running out for Kodak

 By Franklin Paul

-NEW YORK Its legacy spans 13 decades, and boasts many American firsts, but Eastman Kodak, best known for cameras and photography, maybe running out of options and time.
+NEW YORK, Sept 30 Its legacy spans 13 decades, and boasts many American firsts, but Eastman Kodak EK.N, best known for cameras and photography, maybe running out of options and time.

 Although Kodak said it has "no intention" of filing for bankruptcy, the fact that its shares closed under $1, and market capitalization shrank to less than $300 million suggests that even the most die-hard investors may have lost faith.